abb94/code_appendices/README.md

 # Code Repository for Master's Thesis - 2023

-This README provides an overview of the structure and contents of this repository, which serves as supplementary material for the Master's Thesis.
+This README provides an overview of the structure and contents of this repository, which serves as the appendix for the Master's Thesis.

 ## Table of Contents